saya304/HCAHPS-Patient-Survey/README.md

 # 🔍 SQL Queries
 The SQL queries are available in the 'hcahps sql code.sql' file in the project repository.

+The SQL script **cleans and standardizes** the HCAHPS patient survey data by converting mixed data types into consistent numeric values.
+It extracts **nationwide patient satisfaction trends** using SQL joins and unions.
+Views are created to compare **Top Box Ratings** between **2013 and 2022** for each state.
+A final view calculates the **improvement in patient satisfaction** over time.
+The cleaned data is ready for **Power BI visualization**. 🚀

 # 📈 Insights